dd32/td-gh-ex/readme.txt

 /**********************************************************/

 == CHANGE LOG ==
+= 1.2.5 02/05/2016 =
+* Fontawesome icons updated to version 4.6.1
+* Added the Custom Site Logo feature introduced in WordPress 4.5

 = 1.2.4 =
 * Content width adjusted according to the layout choosed
 * Fontawesome icons updated to version 4.5.0